-Mr. Tommy Moore Director of Financial Aid University Center
+Mr. Douglas Tanner Director of Financial Aid University Center

 The purpose of the student aid program is to help make higher education a reality for persons who would be unable to attend without financial assistance.
-Financial aid is awarded only to eligible students who have been admitted to the University.
+However, financial aid is awarded only to eligible students who have been admitted to the University.
 Transient students are not eligible for financial aid.
-The financial aid application and financial statement may be submitted at any time after the applicant has applied for admission.
+The financial aid application may be submitted at any time after the applicant has applied for admission.

-Financial aid applications are accepted as long as resources permit, and priority is given to those submitted by May 1.
+Financial aid applications are accepted and processed throughout the academic year, but priority is given to those submitted by May 1.